Francis Stewart, 5th Earl of Bothwell: Marriage and family

-On 1 December 1577, Francis, Earl Bothwell married Margaret Douglas (d.
-1640), daughter of David Douglas, 7th Earl of Angus, and widow of Sir Walter Scott of Branxholme & Buccleuch (d.
+On 1 December 1577, Francis, Earl of Bothwell, married Margaret Douglas (d.
+1640), daughter of the 7th Earl of Angus, and widow of Sir Walter Scott of Branxholme & Buccleuch (d.
 1574).
 Initially, after a brief honeymoon, the new earl was not permitted to come within twenty miles of his new wife 'for reassone of his youngnes'.

 James VI made a proclamation against Margaret Douglas for her support of her husband in November 1592.
 She was said to be "a griter mellair", to have had more involvement in her husband's treasons, "than became a woman".

 They had at least four sons and four daughters: